AlexandreKrantz/webdev-notes/comp303/m5-unit-testing/Unit Testing.md

 - Each unit test is its own method
 - A collection of tests for a project is known as a test suite.
+	- a common idiom is to have one test class per project class, where the test class collects all the tests that test methods or other usage scenarios that involve the class.

 ## AAA (Arrange, Act, Assert) Pattern